projectatomic/adb-atomic-developer-bundle/docs/installing.rst

    :backlinks: none

 ======================================
-Installing the Atomic Developer Bundle
+Installing Atomic Developer Bundle
 ======================================

 ------------------------------------
-1. Install a Virtualization Provider
+1. Install a virtualization provider
 ------------------------------------

-Two virtualization providers have been tested with the ADB; VirtualBox and Libvirt.
+Two virtualization providers have been tested with ADB; VirtualBox and Libvirt.

 The following virtualization providers are suggested for the respective operating systems:

 * Microsoft Windows and Mac OS X

   The suggested virtualization provider for Microsoft Windows and Mac OS X is `VirtualBox`_.
 Installation instructions are available `online`_.
 While the latest stable shipping release should work, the majority of testing has been done with version 5.0.0 on Mac OS X and 5.0.8 on Microsoft Windows.

 .. _VirtualBox: https://www.virtualbox.org
 .. _online: https://www.virtualbox.org/manual/UserManual.html